Best Life Insurance Companies for 40-Year-Olds in 2025

 MONEYGEEK EXPERT TIP

 Life insurance riders are optional add-ons that let you customize a policy to fit specific needs and get extra protection.
 For example, a critical illness rider provides a lump sum if you’re diagnosed with a serious illness, while a waiver of premium rider ensures your life insurance premiums are covered if you become disabled.
 Riders can be an affordable way to broaden your policy's benefits, offering more comprehensive protection beyond standard coverage.
-That said, adding riders may increase overall life insurance policy costs.
+However, adding riders will increase overall life insurance policy costs.
 The additional cost depends on the type and number of riders added.

 Best Life Insurance in Your 40s: Bottom Line